An approachable and evocative work, based on the landscape around Queenstown in NZ. This piece was written for a birthday celebration.

 The piece is in a single movement.
 Slower sections at the beginning and end surround a main quick section.
 The piece evokes the mountain landscape around Queenstown, and also Morgan and Pat's place, which is called 'Whakatipua'.
 There are elements of folk music in the piece which is characterised by open-sounding sonorities, and it pays a quiet tribute to the music of Lilburn as well.
 It was written to be not overly taxing to perform, technically.

-Whakatipua has been performed fairly frequently and was also re-arranged in a version for string orchestra, for The Auckland Chamber Orchestra.
+Whakatipua has been performed frequently and has also been re-arranged in a version for string orchestra.

 Orders are saved in a secure Paypal shopping cart which is viewed on a separate browser tab.
 When you have finished shopping, simply Check Out for a Secure Guest check out using your credit card, or to use an existing Paypal account choose Paypal Check Out.